-Fatalities from motorcycle accidents fell in Missouri and across the nation in 2013, according to preliminary estimates.
+Fatalities from all types of motorcycle accidents fell in Missouri and across the nation in 2013, according to preliminary estimates.

 Missouri reported 62 deaths from motorcycle crashes in the first nine months of 2013, compared with 90 in the same period of 2012, a 31 percent decrease, according to the Governors Highway Safety Association.
 Even so, too many riders are seriously injured or killed in accidents that could be prevented if other motorists would pay attention.